DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###General technique of loading data using REST API

-There's a [common technique](desktop/server_side.md#technique) of loading data into Gantt from the server side.
+There's a [common technique](desktop/server_side.md#technique) for loading data into Gantt from the server side.

-In the desktop/server_side.md article you will find the requirements to the client side, as well as the [description of possible requests and responses](desktop/server_side.md#requestresponsedetails).
+You will find the requirements to the client side, as well as the [description of possible requests and responses](desktop/server_side.md#requestresponsedetails) in the desktop/server_side.md article.

 Below we will consider how to load data into Gantt using .Net server side.